ChinaGodMan/UserScripts/web-clipper/README_en.md

 1. Install the User Script Manager，like Tampermonkey or Greasemonkey。
 2. Add this script to your user script manager。
-3. On any web page，按 `Ctrl + m` ，Or open the function in the script manager menu，Start Selection HTML element。
+3. On any web page，according to `Ctrl + m` ，Or open the function in the script manager menu，Start Selection HTML element。
 4. When selecting，According to the prompt information，Use the mouse wheel or arrow keys to select elements。
 5. After selection，You can convert it on the left side Markdown Code for editing，Preview of it on the right。
 6. You can use text as`GitHub`Warehouse`Issues`Save permanently.![2025.03.18](https://s2.loli.net/2025/03/18/tLVHU2OqyFzeM1W.png)